 The diaphragm is a latex cup that is placed deep inside the vagina near the cervix, blocking the passage of sperm into the cervix.
 Spermicidal gel or foam is placed into the diaphragm to further discourage conception.
 The diaphragm needs to be fitted by a physician or by a qualified nurse or midwife.
 It is inserted before intercourse with the concave side surrounding the cervix, and removed after six hours.
 Used properly together with spermicide, it is about 95-98% effective in preventing pregnancy.

 There are additional barrier devices such as the cervical cap, the contraceptive sponge, the Fem Cap, and Lea’s Shield.
 The contraceptive sponge, FemCap, and Lea’s Shield, do not require fitting by a health care professional.
-The efficacy of these methods is lower – about 85% for the sponge, 80% for the cervical cap, 84% for the FemCap for women who have never delivered vaginally and 71% for those who have, and 90% for Lea's Shield.
+The efficacy of these methods is lower than that of the conventional diaphragm – about 85% for the sponge, 80% for the cervical cap, 84% for the FemCap for women who have never delivered vaginally and 71% for those who have, and 90% for Lea’s Shield.

 The diaphragm and similar devices are halachically more problematic than hormonal methods for two reasons.
 First, their use may violate the prohibition against illegitimate expulsion of semen (hotza’at zera l’vatalah).
 Second, they may prevent relations from taking place in a natural manner as required by halacha.
 Thus, contemporary halachic authorities disagree about the permissibility of the diaphragm.